infotexture/dita-bootstrap.sass/README.md

 ## Installation

-The _DITA Bootstrap Lunr Search_ plug-in has been tested with [DITA-OT 4.x](http://www.dita-ot.org/download).
+The _DITA Bootstrap SASS_ plug-in has been tested with [DITA-OT 4.x](http://www.dita-ot.org/download).
 Use the latest version for best results.

 ### Installing DITA-OT